tommeier/bootstrap/README.md

 ## Purpose

-Collection of useful rake tasks to make seeding, extracting, maintaining, backup and testing a database with migrations more easier.
+Collection of useful rake tasks to make seeding, extracting, maintaining, backup and testing a database with migrations easier.

 ## Install